dcc5235/dcc5235/README.md

 # Welcome to my Github!👩🏻‍💻

 <strong>My name is Dany, and I am a Front-End Developer</strong> who focuses on bringing ideas to life through JavaScript.<br>
-Feel free to look around my [Master Index](https://github.com/dcc5235/Master_Index) to see what I've worked on previously.
+Feel free to look around my [Master Index](https://github.com/dcc5235/Master_Index) to see what I've worked on previously. <br>
+### I am currently working on another e-commerce website with a dynamic shopping cart, built from scratch.
+You can find the repository [here](https://github.com/dcc5235/Portfolio).
 <br>You can connect with me via [Linkedin](https://www.linkedin.com/in/danychheang/) or follow me on [Twitter](https://twitter.com/DanyChheang) and [Medium](https://medium.com/switching-careers-to-front-end-development). </strong>

 ## Technologies & Skills